KaireRiemann/NUBSTrajectory/README.md

 $$

 Here `A(T)` is assembled from the boundary and waypoint constraints, while `b(P)` contains the prescribed boundary states and intermediate waypoints.
 Since the B-spline basis has local support, this system is banded.

+## Smaller Forward Construction System

+For a trajectory with `M` segments and system order `s`, NUBSTrajectory solves for

+$$
+N_c = M + 2s - 1
+$$

+B-spline control points per dimension.

+In a MINCO-style piecewise polynomial construction, each segment has `2s` polynomial coefficients per dimension, so the forward linear system size is

+$$
+2Ms.
+$$

+Therefore, for the same `M` and `s`, the NUBS forward construction system is smaller:

+$$
+M + 2s - 1 \quad \text{vs.} \quad 2Ms.
+$$

+This is one practical reason to use the B-spline representation: the external trajectory still satisfies the same boundary and waypoint constraints, while the forward construction solves a lower-dimensional banded system.

 ## Why It Is Equivalent to MINCO